MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/excel.md

 ## Known issues and limitations

 Power Query Online is unable to access encrypted files.
-Since Excel files labeled with sensitivity types other than 'Public' or 'Non-Business' are encrypted, they are not accessible through Power Query Online.
+Since Excel files labeled with sensitivity types other than "Public" or "Non-Business" are encrypted, they aren't accessible through Power Query Online.